Dhruvil5995/Chatbot/README.md

 ### 1. MySQL Database Setup and Helper Functions

-- Initializes a MySQL database named "pandeyji_eatery."
+- Initializes a MySQL database named "indian restaurant."
 - Sets up tables and functions necessary for order management.
 - Provides helper functions for interacting with the database, including inserting order items, order tracking, calculating total order price, and more.